jluk/ACC-Documentation/acc-persisting-storage.md

   "statusOfPrimary": "available",
   "statusOfSecondary": null,
   "tags": {
-    "cloud-console-files-for-juluk@microsoft.com": "exampleclouddrive"
+    "cloud-shell-files-for-juluk@microsoft.com": "exampleclouddrive"
   },
   "type": "Microsoft.Storage/storageAccounts"
 }
 INFO: Provision succeeds.
-Please type 'exit' to restart the console.
+Please type 'exit' to restart Cloud Shell.
 ```

-You should now be able to upload/download to/from your fileshare from the `clouddrive` directory within the Cloud Console.
+You should now be able to upload/download to/from your fileshare from the `clouddrive` directory within the Cloud Shell.
 Uploading/downloading from/to your local machine can be done via the Azure Files portal blades.

 To see more details run `createclouddrive -h`: <br>